spaceC00kie/hire-me-already-game/assets/designDoc.md

 2 lists(shown to users): jobs and emails
 2 queues(used to populate lists): contain jobs and emails

-Jobs are popped from the job queue to the job list when user clicks "Search" Jobs are added to the email queue when the user clicks "Apply" on the job card
+9 jobs are popped from the job queue to the job list when user clicks "Search"
+A job is added to the email queue when the user clicks "Apply" on the job card
 Jobs are popped off the email queue and added to the email list after their "waitTime" has passed
-Jobs will be removed from the email list when the user clicks the trash button in the email card
+A job will be removed from the email list when the user clicks the trash button in the email card
 Will pass the list of emails into onClick's callback, to be used to unmount the current item(by its id) from the email list